juristr/juristr.github.com/_posts/2016-06-30-rxjs-1st-steps-subject.md

 We obviously only scratched the surface here.
 RxJS is extremely powerful, especially when combined with asynchronous data "flowing in from your APIs".
 It's hard to get started initially, but I highly recommend you to play around with it, use my JSBins above, clone them and experiment.

 Also, I've not yet tried it, but the above described approach could be a very valid alternative for replacing Angular 1.x's `$rootScope.$emit` and `$rootScope.$broadcast` for broadcasting.
-That would further help to avoid using the `$scope` and prepare for a migration to Angular 2.
+That would further help to avoid using the `$scope` and prepare for a migration to Angular.
 Idea for another post :wink:.

 Here are some further, related links.

 {% include article-link.html
     url="/blog/2016/06/ng2-getting-started-for-beginners/#rxjs"
     imageurl="/blog/assets/imgs/angular2logo.svg"
-    title="Angular 2 - A Getting Started Guide for Beginners"
-    text="Reactive Programming with RxJs 5 and Http in Angular 2"
+    title="Angular - A Getting Started Guide for Beginners" text="Reactive Programming with RxJs 5 and Http in Angular"
 %}

 {% include article-link.html